The impact of artificial sweeteners on our health: a review of the evidence

 What are artificial sweeteners?

 Artificial sweeteners are sweeteners that contain little to no calories, but have a higher sweetening power per gram than sweeteners with calories, such as table sugar, honey or corn syrup.
-They are also referred to as low-calorie sweeteners, not-nutritional sweeteners, sugar substitutes and high intensity sweeteners.
-These sweeteners are common ingredients in a wide variety of foods and beverages, including dairy products, frozen desserts, baked goods, candy, chewing gum, breakfast cereals and canned foods.
+They are also referred to as low-calorie sweeteners, non-nutritive sweeteners, sugar substitutes and high-intensity sweeteners.
+These sweeteners are common ingredients in a wide variety of foods and drinks, including dairy products, frozen desserts, baked goods, candy, gum, cereals and canned foods.
 Many products sold as “sugar-free” or “diet” contain one or more sugar substitutes.
 Some artificial sweeteners are also sold separately as a general purpose sweetener.

 Below we give you an overview of the most common artificial sweeteners in foods: